What Is Civility and Why Does It Matter?

 The good news is that civility can be learned.
 “Don’t assume everyone instinctively knows how to be civil; many people never learned the basic skills,” writes Christine Porath in a recent Harvard Business Review article.
 She mentions several leading-edge companies that now offer formal civility training, including the National Security Agency, Microsoft and a hospital in Los Angeles, where employees are trained to watch for unreported instances of incivility and doctors are held accountable for the consequences of any bad behavior they fail to report.

 Whether you participate in an institutionally-sponsored program, take a course or work individually with a therapist or coach, the first step towards improving civility is often the hardest, accepting your own need to improve.
 “It’s hard for us to consider that we may be a part of the problem,” says Daniel Buccino, director of the Johns Hopkins Civility Initiative.
 In fact, he notes, “Studies of this are pretty consistent: 95% of Americans think that incivility is a problem—in the world, the U.S., and their lives.
 And yet 95% of people say that they are always or mostly civil.”

 PBI Education’s course, “Elevating Civility and Communication in Health Care,” begins by asking participants to identify moments when they behaved disrespectfully to someone and to consider the factors that influenced their behavior.
-“It’s a useful exercise for everyone,” says PBI Education CEO Stephen Schenthal, MD.
+“It’s a useful exercise for everyone,” says PBI Education Founder Stephen Schenthal, MD.
 “You begin reducing your “Incivility Potential” the moment you start asking yourself some fundamental questions,” he explains.”
 Among the questions Schenthal suggests: